Opportunities and Benefits of CETA for Canada’s Pharmaceutical Exporters

 Why export to the EU?

-- Significant Market: The EU is the world’s second-largest importer of pharmaceutical products, with imports totalling $107 billion (or 24% of the global import market for pharmaceutical products).
+- Significant Market: The EU is the world’s second-largest importer of pharmaceutical products, with imports totalling $115 billion in 2018.

-- Canadian service providers in the pharmaceutical sector will be on equal footing with their EU competitors and will receive better treatment than most of their non-EU competitors.
+- Canadian service providers in the pharmaceutical sector can compete on equal footing with their EU competitors and receive better treatment than most of their non-EU competitors.

-- CETA will provide a predictable and transparent investment climate for Canadian and EU investors in the pharmaceutical sector.
+- CETA provides a predictable and transparent investment climate for Canadian and EU investors in the pharmaceutical sector.

 Opportunities for investment in Canada’s pharmaceutical sector through CETA